per1234/arduino-ci-script/README.md

 - Exit Status - Exit status returned by arduino after the sketch verification.
 - # Board Issues - The number of board issues detected.
 - Board Issue - Short description of the last board issue detected.
+- # Library Issues - The number of library issues detected.
+Library issues are things that cause warnings in the sketch verification output from the IDE, rather than the compiler.
+- Library Issue - Short description of the last library issue detected.

 ##### `publish_report_to_repository REPORT_GITHUB_TOKEN repositoryURL reportBranch reportFolder doLinkComment`
 Add the report to a repository.
 See the [instructions for publishing job reports](publishing-job-reports) for details.